 Everything living has seasons to its existence.

 A spark from a match comes from productive friction, and so does a spark of arousal.
-A chemical reaction is elements combining in a way that results in something new; we’ve abstracted this in our metaphorical use of the word “chemistry” to communicate what we look for in romance.
-“We have great chemistry” does not suggest “wow we’re identical” nor does it say “we always disagree”, but an ideal little blend in between; all things are poison and nothing is without poison.
+A chemical reaction is elements combining in a way that results in something new; we subconsciously recognize this through abstractions, such as our metaphorical use of the word “chemistry” to communicate a romantic glimmer.

 Gray Monoliths

 This is what’s so instinctively repellent about milquetoast mannerisms or clinginess: it represents the absence of a challenge.
 This emits an evolutionarily encoded “ick”.
-Servility evokes a sharp aversion because we perceive either weakness or emptiness.
+Servility evokes a sharp aversion because we perceive either weakness or emptiness in someone when they exhibit it.
 A hollow vessel you can unilaterally control is not a romantic partner, it’s not anyone who will enhance you, only enable you.

 We can sense there’s not much to earn if it’s obediently handed over on command.
-No hurdles convey it’s too easy, and will not bring out our best.
-No chemical reaction with only one chemical.
+No hurdles means it’s easy, and will not bring out our best.
+No chemical reaction with only a bunch of one chemical.
 No spark with just a match.

 Obsequiousness is a toxic precursor; its presence collapses the space between two people into a single, inert state where tensions are vacant and frictions too smoothed.
 Instead of a supplementary, colorful dyad… it’s a gray monolith.